iKeenRosal/eth_vue/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).
 # vue-do-game

+### Working functionality
+0. Adding new game - some validation
+1. Listing games

 ### Current Status
 0. Need validation on add new game so that identical game cannot be added